coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 `"electron": "^3.0.4"`

 Now install the required dependencies by running `npm install`.
-After all required modules required have been installed, run `npm run dev` to start the application.
+After all required modules have been installed, run `npm run dev` to start the application.

 You should have a screen similar to the one below.